nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
-I am from Swaziland and I am a PhD student in Economics with [AIFMRM](http://www.aifmrm.uct.ac.za/), the African Institute of Financial Markets and Risk Management at the University of Cape Town under the supervision of [Dr Co-Pierre Georg](https://cogeorg.github.io/).
+I am a PhD student in Economics with [AIFMRM](http://www.aifmrm.uct.ac.za/), the African Institute of Financial Markets and Risk Management at the University of Cape Town under the supervision of [Dr Co-Pierre Georg](https://cogeorg.github.io/).
 I also work at the Central Bank of Swaziland in the Financial Stability Unit.

 My interests are in financial inclusion, central banks and financial innovation.